RichardL64/Solar/SolisComms/README.md

   http://solis.local/R/?addr=33057.2,33070

   Response
-  JSON parsable JS object with address/data pairs, Null value if no available data from the server.
+  JSON parsable JS object with address/data pairs, Address will be absent if nothing has been cached from the inverter yet.

-	{ “33057": 0, "33070": null }
+	{ “33057": 0, "33070": 45 }

 **/S?address=<value>**